abdulaziz-sultonmurodov/abdulaziz-sultonmurodov/README.md

 - 🌱 I’m currently learning **Three.js**

-- 👨‍💻 All of my projects are available at [abdulaziz.me](abdulaziz.me)
+- 👨‍💻 All of my projects are available at [abdulaziz-sultonmurodov](https://github.com/abdulaziz-sultonmurodov)

 - 📫 How to reach me **abdulazizsultonmurodov.dev@gmail.com**